 Publication of research data

 There are a variety of ways to publish research data for reuse, whether in a data repository, a data journal, your own website, or appended to a journal article.
-There is a growing expectation among research funders and journals that data should be openly available in a data repository.
+There is a growing expectation among research funding bodies and journals that data should be openly available in a data repository.

 Shortcuts to the content